Sunshine Biscuits: History

 Joseph Loose was a member of Nabisco's Board of Directors, and in 1902, he, his brother Jacob Loose, and John H. Wiles, liquidated their holdings in National Biscuit Company and formed the Loose-Wiles Biscuit Company in Kansas City, Missouri.
 They envisioned a factory filled with sunlight and so they adopted the name Sunshine.
 Soon they began expanding and opened new plants in Boston and then New York City.
 In 1912 Loose-Wiles opened its "Thousand Window" bakery in the Long Island City neighborhood of New York City, which remained the largest bakery building in the world until 1955.
 The plant was closed in 1965 and the production was moved to Sayreville, New Jersey.

 Loose-Wiles never registered its Sunshine brand name and therefore spent much effort in the first forty years trying to dissuade other companies from using the word "sunshine" or any related word on their product or in their advertising.
-Since Loose-Wiles claim was not based on a registered mark, they often had to investigate when and where the other company first used the word to determine which company had first claim so as not to lose their right to the name "Sunshine" for their own products.
+Since Loose-Wiles' claim was not based on a registered mark, they often had to investigate when and where the other company first used the word to determine which company had first claim so as not to lose their right to the name "Sunshine" for their own products.
 Finally in 1946, the Loose-Wiles Company officially changed its name to Sunshine Biscuit, Inc.

 The early part of the company's history was dominated by developing new items and acquiring established brands from other smaller companies.
 Many of the products and their names are similar to those of their largest competitor, the National Biscuit Company.
 For example, Nabisco's first individually packaged cracker was named Uneeda.
 Loose-Wile's cracker was "Takhoma".
 Loose-Wiles made "Trumps Cookies".
 Nabisco produced "Aces".
 Sunshine Biscuit had "Animal Crackers" and "Toy Cookies".
 Nabisco produced "Barnum's Animals".

 The American Tobacco Company purchased the company in 1966.
-It was then sold to G. F. Industries, a privately held California company, and finally merged with the Keebler Company in 1996.
+It was then sold to G. F. Industries, a privately held California company, and merged with the Keebler Company in 1996.

 Products

 Sunshine Biscuits made the Hydrox chocolate sandwich cream cookie, before it was discontinued in 1999.
 They were reintroduced in 2015, and are now made by Leaf Brands.
 Sunshine is best known as the brand name of Cheez-It snack crackers.
 However, six well-known Sunshine products were discontinued after the merger with Keebler: Chip-A-Roos, Chocolate Nugget cookies, Chocolate Fudge Cookies, Lemon Coolers, Golden Raisin Biscuits (through 1996, similar to Garibaldi biscuits), and Golden Fruit Biscuits.
-Sunshine originated Vienna Fingers cookies, which became branded as Keebler.
+Sunshine originated Vienna Fingers cookies, which were eventually branded as Keebler.

 Current products are Cheez-It snack crackers, Krispy saltine crackers, Krispy Soup & Oyster crackers, and Nut Sundae Cookie.